SuperTux20/lightyears-refueled/README.md

+# lightyears-refueled
+Taking the old "20,000 Lightyears Into Space" and bringing it to Python 3 and GPL 3.

+## Old README by Jack Whitham:
 20,000 Light-Years Into Space
 version 1.4

 Instructions:

     Please refer to the HTML documents in the game directory.
     For game updates, please see http://www.jwhitham.org/